benbenbang/tombo/.github/SECURITY.md

 Instead, please report them to the Microsoft Security Response Center (MSRC) at [https://msrc.microsoft.com/create-report](https://aka.ms/opensource/security/create-report).

 If you prefer to submit without logging in, send email to [secure@microsoft.com](mailto:secure@microsoft.com).
-If possible, encrypt your message with our PGP key; please download it from the [Microsoft Security Response Center PGP Key page](https://aka.ms/opensource/security/pgpkey).
+If possible, encrypt your message with the PGP key; please download it from the [Microsoft Security Response Center PGP Key page](https://aka.ms/opensource/security/pgpkey).

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Additional information can be found at [microsoft.com/msrc](https://aka.ms/opensource/security/msrc).